xyz-digital/xyz-digital.github.io/README.md

 ## Contributing Posts

 While contributions are currently limited to a handful of people, this site welcomes contributions from all.
 The site is hosted as a [Github Page](https://pages.github.com/) public repository [here](https://github.com/adamjberg/adamjberg.github.io).
+If you are interested please reach out to adam@xyzdigital.com.

-### Setup
+### Initial Setup

 The instructions below should be enough to get going, but this [page](https://help.github.com/en/github/working-with-github-pages/testing-your-github-pages-site-locally-with-jekyll) may cover some other things you need.